brenhinkeller/StaticTools.jl/README.md

 This package currently requires Julia 1.8 for best results (in particular, 1.8.0-beta3 is known to work).
 Integration tests against StaticCompiler.jl and LoopVectorization.jl are currently run with Julia 1.8 on x86-64 linux and mac; other platforms and versions may or may not work but will depend on StaticCompiler.jl support.

 While we'll do our best to keep things working, this package should still be considered experimental at present, and necessarily involves a lot of juggling of pointers and such (i.e., "unsafe Julia").
 If I've made errors in any of the `llvmcall`s (which we have to use instead of simpler `ccall`s for things to statically compile smoothly), there could be serious bugs or even undefined behavior.
+PRs welcome!

 The stack-allocated statically-sized `StaticString`s in this package are heavily inspired by the techniques used in [JuliaSIMD/ManualMemory.jl](https://github.com/JuliaSIMD/ManualMemory.jl); you can use that package via [StrideArraysCore.jl](https://github.com/JuliaSIMD/StrideArraysCore.jl) or [StrideArrays.jl](https://github.com/chriselrod/StrideArrays.jl) to obtain fast stack-allocated statically-sized arrays which should also be StaticCompiler-friendly.